wp-plugins/woocommerce-e-conomic-integration/readme.txt

 	*	Product quantity
 	*	Product Price
 	*	Shipping cost (as orderline - workaround)
+	*	Currency

 Features of WooCommerce e-conomic Integration:

-1. Automatic (and manual) sync of all Customers from WooCommerce to e-conomic invoicing service dashboard.
+1. Automatic sync of all Customers from WooCommerce to e-conomic invoicing service dashboard.
-2. Automatic (and manual) sync of all Orders from WooCommerce to e-conomic invoicing service dashboard.
+2. Automatic sync of all Orders from WooCommerce to e-conomic invoicing service dashboard.
 Sync initiated when order status is changed to 'Completed'.
-3. Automatic (and manual) sync of all products from WooCommerce to e-conomic invoicing service Items.
+3. Automatic sync of all products from WooCommerce to e-conomic invoicing service Items.
 This function also updates products data modified after initial sync.
 Supports variable products.
 4. Manual sync of all Shipping methods (excluding the additional cost for flat_shipping) from WooCommerce to e-conomic invoicing service dashboard.
 5. Sync Order, Products, Customers to e-conomic when Order status is changed to 'Completed' at WooCommerce->Orders Management section.
 6. Product stock quantity is imported from e-conomic to WooCommerce.
+7. Sync orders created before wooconomics installation using "Activate old orders sync" option.
+8. "Activate product sync" option syncs product information from WooCommerce to e-conomic.
+(Stock information is updated regardless of this setting)
+9. In the plugin settings you will see the option "Run scheduled product stock sync" to select the cron frequence (daily, twice daily and hourly).
+This cron feature will fetch the stock data from e-conomic and update the stock data in woocommerce for a product.
+10. Using "Product group" option, new products from the selected group are added at e-conomic product group.
+11. Prefix added to the products stored from woocommerce to e-conomic using "Product prefix" option.
+12. New customers are added at e-conomic customer group using "Customer group" option(domestic, european and overseas).
+13. Multishop support.
+Use "Order reference prefix" to add a prefix to the order reference of an Order synced from woocommerce to e-conomic.
+14. Manual sync of all Products and Customers data from WooCommerce send to e-conomic using "WooCommerce to e-conomic".
+Manual sync of all Products and Customers data from e-conomic saved at WooCommerce using "e-conomic to WooCommerce".
+Choose this option before using "Manual sync contacts" and "Manual sync products" option, default will be WooCommerce to e-conomic.
+15. Multishop support.
+Support for multiple stores with different currency.
+Option to use base currency setting in e-conomic (default setting) or use currency setup in WooCommerce.

 == Plugin Requirement ==